 Rob has a real appreciation for his native environment.
 His work is a celebration of the world around him.
 He’s not a photographer that has felt the need to fly thousands of miles to find a thrill.

 His shots have a delicate precision.
-They’re alive with colour but gentle in tone.
+They’re alive with color but gentle in tone.
 Browsing his portfolio is like taking a walk in woodland.

 Pasi Hyttinen | @finnishtime